Violeta Chamorro: Economic stability

-Chamorro inherited an economy devastated by civil war and which had been struggling with hyperinflation since 1988.
+Chamorro inherited an economy devastated by civil war and which had been struggling with hyperinflation – at one point, a rate of over 13,000% – since 1988.
+Economic mismanagement and nationalizations by the Sandinistas, along with US economic sanctions, had also damaged the economy.
 Chamorro's administration immediately set about trying to eliminate inflation.
 The neoliberal model outlined in the Mayorga Plan attempted to re-integrate Nicaragua into the world market, increase foreign investment while reducing foreign dependence, and increase privatization.
 First the government combined state enterprises into a holding company known as the Corporaciones Nacionales del Sector Público (CORNAP) and set about privatizing them.
 The goal was to raise capital by privatizing 90% of the CORNAP companies by 1993, but the response was slow.
 Next, the administration introduced the córdoba oro, which put Nicaraguan currency on par with the US dollar, but confidence in the new currency was never attained.
 One third of it was returned to the bank in exchange for US funds.
 Devaluing the currency and ending subsidies of basic consumer goods reduced government spending, but created unrest with lower-middle-class and working-class people, who were faced with rising prices, layoffs due to privatization, and stagnant wages.

 In the opening months of the Chamorro administration, social programs were cut, including free bus tokens for the education sector, pensions for the elderly and disabled, child care and child development services, and health care initiatives.
 By 1991 the austerity measures adopted by Chamorro's administration were leading to massive strikes.
 Chamorro chose to recognize the workers' right to 25% of the shares of privatized state enterprises, despite the disapproval that generated both at home and abroad.
 The Sandinistas, who had removed some of the businesses from the private sector during their administration, were not in favor of privatization, but they were in favor of workers sharing in the revenues.
 The far-right of her own coalition was against making labor compromises of any kind.
 The US embassy and United States Agency for International Development both voiced displeasure at the concessions and speed with which the economic plan was being implemented.